 Again, these conditions may or may not eliminate the ability of a land owner to use a small commercial buildings but specific conditions will need to be engineered to overcome to eliminate potential problems in the future.

-considered Somewhat Limited which is less of an Agriculture.
-It is of major importance in meeting the issue when developing.
-The conditions creating the nation's short- and long-range needs for food and Somewhat Limited classification are:
+Besides the Very Limited soils, there are some soils considered Somewhat Limited which is less of an issue when developing.
+The conditions creating the Somewhat Limited classification are:

 - Slope

 - Depth to saturated zone

 - Shrink-swell

 - Depth to Soft Bedrock